AnujSharma141/Pharmacy/README.md

-# Pharmacy Dashboard
+![alt text](https://i.ibb.co/qWLjGzY/screely-1608494547075.png)

 Dashboard to manage the workflow of a Pharmacy Store.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-![alt text](https://i.ibb.co/qWLjGzY/screely-1608494547075.png)

 ## Features